Barcelona: Sports

-Squatter's Movement
+Squatter movement

 Barcelona is also home to numerous social centres and illegal squats that effectively form a shadow society mainly made up of the unemployed, immigrants, dropouts, anarchists, anti-authoritarians and autonomists.
 Peter Gelderloos estimates that there around 200 squatted buildings and 40 social centres across the city with thousands of inhabitants, making it one of the largest squatter movements in the world.
 He notes that they pirate electricity, internet and water allowing them to live on less than one euro a day.
 He argues that these squats embrace an anarcho-communist and anti-work philosophy, often freely fixing up new houses, cleaning, patching roofs, installing windows, toilets, showers, lights and kitchens.
 In the wake of austerity, the squats have provided a number of social services to the surrounding residents, including bicycle repair workshops, carpentry workshops, self-defense classes, free libraries, community gardens, free meals, computer labs, language classes, theatre groups, free medical care and legal support services.
-The squats help elderly residents avoid eviction and organise various protests throughout Barcelona.
+The squats help elderly residents avoid eviction and organize various protests throughout Barcelona.
 Notable squats include Can Vies and Can Masdeu.
-Police have repeatedly tried to shut down the squatters movement with waves of evictions and raids, but the movement is still going strong.